shellbro/ansible-role-cockpit/README.md

 ansible-role-cockpit
 ====================

-Ansible role for installing Cockpit in Fedora and CentOS.
+Ansible role for installing Cockpit in Fedora and CentOS 7.